hiveapps/profileTemplate/README.md

 <h2>How It Works</h2>

-<p>The Hive Chat Template is very simple from the user perspective but from a developer perspective we believe it gets you started
+<p>The Hive Profile Template is very simple from the user perspective but from a developer perspective we believe it gets you started
 in a great way.
 By integrating AngularJS with Angular UI-Router and linking all of the apps backend functionality to your own firebase database, we believe that this will prove to be a great starting point for you to build out your own app.</p>